Noise figure: Derivation

 In cascaded systems $N_i$ does not refer to the output noise of the previous component.
 An input termination at the standard noise temperature is still assumed for the individual component.
 This means that the additional noise power added by each component is independent of the other components.

 Optical noise figure

 The above describes noise in electrical systems.
-Electric sources generate noise with a power spectral density equal to kT, where k is the Boltzmann constant and T is the absolute temperature.
+The optical noise figure is discussed in multiple sources.
+Electric sources generate noise with a power spectral density, or energy per mode, equal to kT, where k is the Boltzmann constant and T is the absolute temperature.
+One mode has two quadratures, i.e. the amplitudes of cos$\mathrm{\omega}t$ and sin$\mathrm{\omega}t$ oscillations of voltages, currents or fields.
 However, there is also noise in optical systems.
 In these, the sources have no fundamental noise.
-Instead the energy quantization causes notable shot noise in the detector, corresponding to a noise power spectral density of hf where h is the Planck constant and f is the optical frequency.
+Instead the energy quantization causes notable shot noise in the detector.
+In an optical receiver which can output one available mode or two available quadratures this corresponds to a noise power spectral density, or energy per mode, of hf where h is the Planck constant and f is the optical frequency.
+In an optical receiver with only one available quadrature the shot noise has a power spectral density, or energy per mode, of only hf/2.